jessetane/spm/README.md

 MIT

 ## TODO
+* Tests
+* A pretty print function for reporting command logs

 Right now, the tools exec out to the system's ssh and git or rsync, could this be done in pure javascript?
 * https://github.com/mscdex/ssh2
 * https://github.com/hij1nx/git-stream